What makes The Compassionate Treatment Centre unique?

 At present the Heart Cells Foundation is looking at the effects of just one treatment per patient, but repeat procedures is something that will be looked into as part of the future research programme to see if it adds further benefit.

-For further information about the Compassionate Treatment Programme please write to the address below:
+For further information about the Compassionate Treatment Programme please write to the address or email below:

 HCF Stem Cell Compassionate Unit